vectordotdev/vector/website/docs/reference/field-path-notation.md

+---
+title: Field Path Notation
+description: "Vector's field path notation allows you to reference field values with a simple string syntax."
+---

 # Field Notation

-Throughout Vector's configuration you'll notice that certain options take field names as values, such as the
+Throughout Vector's configuration you'll notice that certain options take field paths as values, such as the
 [`rename_fields` transform][docs.transforms.rename_fields].
 In order to
-referene nested, or array, values you can use Vector's field notation.
+referenxe nested, or array, values you can use Vector's field path notation.
 This notation is not anything special, it simply uses `.` and `[..]` to access nested and array values, respectively.